|1.||Life Skills||2.||How to fill in forms||3.||Learning to drive|

 - How long will it take

-You'll still have to drive to the same standard to pass your driving test but examiners can make adjustments for your situation.
+You will still have to drive to the same standard to pass your driving test, but examiners can make adjustments for your situation.

 Adjustments will often be made for the following conditions: